 Maestro Plasson’s career has seen engagements all around the globe:

-In North America he has conducted at Boston Lyric Opera – Lucie de Lammermoor – , New York City Opera – La Périchole to great critical acclaim, L'Etoile and Les Pêcheurs de Perles – , New York Opera Society – Falstaff – , Opera Birmingham – Carmen and Samson et Dalilah – , Kentucky Opera – Roméo et Juliette and Cendrillon – , Minnesota Opera – Faust and Il Barbiere di Siviglia – , Cincinnatti Opera – Tales of Hoffmann – , Montclair State University – Albert Herring – , Hawaii Opera Theater – Il Trovatore, Roméo et Juliette –, Opera Company of Middlebury – La Traviata, Eugen Onegin, L’italiana in Algeri, Madama Butterfly, Thaïs, La Rondine, turandot and Macbeth – , Opéra de Montréal – Lakmé and Faust –, Tulsa Opera – Pearlfishers –.
+In North America he has conducted at Boston Lyric Opera – Lucie de Lammermoor – , New York City Opera – La Périchole to great critical acclaim, L'Etoile and Les Pêcheurs de Perles – , New York Opera Society – Falstaff – , Opera Birmingham – Carmen and Samson et Dalilah – , Kentucky Opera – Roméo et Juliette and Cendrillon – , Minnesota Opera – Faust and Il Barbiere di Siviglia – , Cincinnatti Opera – Tales of Hoffmann – , Montclair State University – Albert Herring – , Hawaii Opera Theater – Il Trovatore, Roméo et Juliette and Tosca –, Opera Company of Middlebury – La Traviata, Eugen Onegin, L’italiana in Algeri, Madama Butterfly, Thaïs, La Rondine, turandot and Macbeth – , Opéra de Montréal – Lakmé and Faust –, Tulsa Opera – Pearlfishers and Faust –.
 He has also performed with the Dallas, Minnesota, Orlando and Wolf Trap Opera Companies.

 Emmanuel Plasson was the Opera company of Middlebury's music director for five years.